MominAhmed123/MominAhmed123.github.io/_posts/2025-08-18-Matroid Secretary.md

 layout: post
 title: "Matroid Secretary Problem"
 ---
-I am currently working on this problem under [Prof. Zhiyi Huang](https://i.cs.hku.hk/~zhiyi/) from HKU.
+I worked on this problem under [Prof. Zhiyi Huang](https://i.cs.hku.hk/~zhiyi/) from HKU.

 Below is a presentation that introduces the problem along with some examples.